InsideNebraska - Nebraska DB Jalil Martin enters transfer portal

 Nebraska freshman Jalil Martin has entered the transfer portal, a source confirmed with Inside Nebraska.

-Martin, a three-star signee out of Kenwood (Chicago) High School last recruiting cycle, is the sixth member of Nebraska's 2022 class to enter the portal since December: LB Ernest Hausmann (Michigan), DB Jaeden Gould (Syracuse), WR Decoldest Crawford (Louisiana Tech), QB Richard Torres and WR Victor Jones Jr.
+Martin, a three-star signee out of Kenwood (Chicago) High School last recruiting cycle, is the sixth member of Nebraska's 2022 class to enter the portal since December: LB Ernest Hausmann (Michigan), DB Jaeden Gould (Syracuse), WR Decoldest Crawford (Louisiana Tech), WR Victor Jones Jr. (Liberty) and QB Richard Torres (TBD).

 Martin is the 11th Husker to enter the portal during the April 15-30 transfer window, and he is the team's third defensive back to do so.
 His departure cuts the Huskers down to 18 scholarship defensive backs (10 safeties, eight cornerbacks) and 89 total scholarships.